 Workplace GPS Tracking: Reality vs. Perception

 TSheets surveyed 500 Canadian employees to uncover how they truly feel about workplace tracking and monitoring.* Almost 2 out of 5 Canadian workers have used GPS for work.
-In the United Kingdom, the United States, and Australia, it’s closer to 1 in 3.

 The common thread in the data from all four countries is the perceived versus actual value of workplace monitoring, regardless of where the surveys are done.
 To people who have never used GPS tracking before, the mere mention of workplace monitoring is generally ill-received, while the experience for those who have is much better.